 FAQ: My Cloth Washable Baby Wipes Feel rough, what can I do?

-Help - my cotton cloth washable baby wipes feel rough from limescale build up, what can I do?
+Help - my cotton cloth washable baby wipes feel rough, what can I do?

 If you live in a hard water area, you know that limescale build up can cause your towels to feel rough and the same goes for terry towelling wipes.